-To come to a decision on whether or not to use an incentive you have to judge the relative time and cost advantages of using an incentive versus not.
-Incentives may mean less interviewer time in persuading respondents to participate or less time in refusal conversions.
+To come to a decision on whether or not to use an incentive the relative time and cost advantages of using an incentive versus not should be taken into account.
+Incentives may mean less interviewer time in persuading target respondents to participate or less time in refusal conversions.
 The reduction in interviewer time - and thus costs - must be weighed against the cost of providing incentives.

-- Consider using an incentive to raise response rates. - Be aware that incentives as other response enhancing measures might have an effect on nonresponse bias, as well as on response rates.
+- Consider using an incentive to raise response rates. - Use incentives in a smart way.
+It might be advisable to use incentives only for underrepresented groups, and for groups that might be sensitive to incentives. - Be aware that incentives as other response enhancing measures might increase nonresponse bias

-4.4 Doorstep interaction4
+5.4 Doorstep interaction4

-From the moment that a door opens for the interviewer, a scenario will take place that runs approximately as follows: interviewers introduce themselves by stating their name and the fieldwork organization they work for.
+From the moment that a door opens for the interviewer, a scenario will take place that runs approximately as follows: interviewers introduce themselves by stating their name and the fieldwork organization they work for and showing identification that confirms this information.
 Then they will check whether they are at the right address and talking to the right person.
-Next, they briefly explain the reason for the visit, perhaps showing their identity badge.
+Next, they briefly explain the reason for the visit.
 If an advance letter was sent, the interviewer can refer to it and repeat the purpose of the interview in a single sentence.
 This introduction forms the first part of the doorstep interaction with the respondent.

 - Look at the person who opens the door; be friendly, cheerful, and interested. - Speak clearly and not too quickly (intercom: especially slowly and clearly). - Check whether the person to be interviewed lives at that address.
-Give the introduction to the person to be interviewed, not to a third person (the 'gate-keeper') who happens to open the door for you. - With an address- or household based sample, try not to explain and apply the method for selecting the respondent at the door but inside, indoors. - However, try to avoid the gate-keeper refusing on the respondent's behalf! - If you get hold of the right person, introduce yourself (showing your identity badge if the respondent asks for it or is suspicious), refer to the introduction letter, and briefly state the reason for your visit. - Try and keep the introduction at the door as general and as brief as possible. - Do not provoke any negative responses, e.g. do not ask any questions that can easily prompt a negative answer (for example, can you spare a few minutes?)
+Give the introduction to the person to be interviewed, not to a third person (the 'gate-keeper') who happens to open the door for you. - With an address- or household based sample, try not to explain and apply the method for selecting the respondent at the door but inside, indoors. - However, try to avoid the gate-keeper refusing on the target respondent's behalf! - If you get hold of the right person, introduce yourself, show identification, refer to the advance letter, and briefly state the reason for your visit. - Try and keep the introduction at the door as general and as brief as possible. - Do not use a standard introduction for each respondent.
+Tailor the introduction to the person and the circumstances.